WOWK-TV: News operation

 WOWK-TV airs the market's only 7 p.m. newscast.
 The station also airs a 5 p.m. newscast.
 It provided weather forecasts for WVNS-TV in Beckley–Bluefield until late 2016.

 On May 16, 2011, WOWK expanded its morning newscast to a 4:30 a.m. start time.
 It was the first station in the market, as well as in the state, to do so.
 The morning news expansion is a growing trend across the United States.

-WOWK launched a 4 p.m newscast titled Good Day at 4 on September 5, 2022.
-This is the second 4pm newscast in the market.
+WOWK launched a 4 p.m. newscast titled Good Day at 4 on September 5, 2022.
+This is the second 4 p.m. newscast in the market.

 WOWK produces a statewide evening newscast, Tonight Live at 5:30 pm (formerly West Virginia Tonight Live and West Virginia Tonight), which is simulcast across all of the former West Virginia Media Holdings stations.
 Tonight Live is aired at 11:30 p.m. on WDVM-TV in Hagerstown, Maryland (in the Washington, D.C. market).

-Historically, WOWK's newscasts have ranked third in the market, behind WSAZ and WCHS-TV.
+Historically, WOWK's newscasts have ranked third in the market, behind WSAZ-TV and WCHS-TV.
 Generally, WOWK and WCHS-TV are stronger in the eastern half of the market, including Charleston.
 However, neither station does well in the western portion, including Huntington and the Ohio and Kentucky sides of the market.

-Controversies

-A former WOWK-TV reporter filed a lawsuit in December 2018 accusing the station of racial and sexual discrimination, harassment and retaliation.
-Aaliyah Brown filed her complaint in Cabell Circuit Court against Nexstar Broadcasting Inc., which operates WOWK.

-In September 2021, main evening anchor Jennifer Abney chose not to renew her contract.
-WOWK General Manager Sean Banks sent out a station-wide email announcing the new evening anchor before he ever (and didn't) announce Abney was leaving.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: